Divorce Tools Splitting Up Your Children Relationship Info Self Care General Info

 Would my husband have any rights if my unborn baby isn't his?

-Kim's Question: My husband and I are separated, and I just found out that I am pregnant with my boyfriend's baby.
+Kim's Question: I'm separated from my husband and I just found out that I am pregnant with my boyfriend's baby.
 I have been told that if we are not divorced, my husband will have to be named as the father on the birth certificate.
 Also, my husband is trying to say that this is his child no matter what.
 Is he right?

 Can we modify the divorce if DNA tests prove he's not the father?